 After admitting perjury in cover up of the beating of a motorist, Miami, Oklahoma police officer sentenced to unsupervised probation.

+plea of no contest to a charge of "outraging public decency."
 In 2012, Lashmet was hailed as Miami's first female police officer, and she had high hopes of making detective.
 That hope died after she participated in the brutal beating of Jerry Dean Payne Jr. on May 14, 2013.
 She claimed that Payne was speeding and driving erratically.
 The officers signaled Payne's 2004 Ford F-150 pickup truck to pull over.
 He stopped in the parking lot of the Stables Casino.

 "Stop, stop the car right now," Oklahoma Highway Patrol Officer Kenny McKee yelled as Payne's truck came to a rest in a parking spot.